alexvmt/speed-dashboard/README.md

 - `speed threshold`: set speed threshold
 - `threshold_behavior_tag`: tag indicating what kind of behavior is represented by the observations above the set speed threshold

-There is also a button that allows the user to directly download the currently displayed table as a CSV.
+There is also a button that allows the user to download the currently displayed table as a CSV.
-Where applicable the columns show the respectively selected units which are integrated into the column names when exported (via button or as ouput).
+Where applicable the columns show the respectively selected units which are integrated into the column names when the table is downloaded.
 The table can be sorted and filtered.

 It might be useful to include the App in a Workflow in combination with other Apps